 100 Millisecond Minimum Output: Two modes of operation are available for the CALL outputs of the detector when operating in the Presence Mode.
 Normal Mode or 100 Millisecond Minimum Output Mode is selected by means of DIP switch 2 on the two-position DIP switch module located in the upper right quadrant of the PC board.
 When this switch is in the OFF position, the CALL outputs stay on only as long as the detection zone is occupied.
-When this switch is in the ON position, every CALL output will have a minimum duration of 100 milliseconds.
+When this switch is in the OFF position, every CALL outputs will have a minimum duration of 100 milliseconds.
 This feature is used to ensure that CALLs output by the detector will be seen by the controller.
 Some controllers do not check the detector outputs often enough to catch very short detection events (<100 ms).
-This feature forces all detection events less than 100 milliseconds long to be 100 milliseconds long.
+This feature forces all detection seents less than 100 milliseconds long to be 100 milliseconds long.
 The factory default setting of this feature is OFF (100 Millisecond Minimum Output Off).

-5.4 Loop Fail Indications
+5.4 LOOP FAIL INDICATIONS

 The Detect / Fail LED for each channel indicates loop failure problems according to the following table.
-The Detect / Fail LED is illuminated in a red state to provide an indication of either a current or prior out of tolerance (loop failure) condition.
-A continuous ON (red) state indicates that a current open loop failure condition or an inductance change condition of greater than +25% exists.
-A one Hz (red) flash rate indicates that a current shorted loop failure condition or an inductance change condition of greater than -25% exists.
-If the loop self heals, the channel will resume operation in a normal manner except that the Detect / Fail LED will begin to flash at a rate of three 50 millisecond (red) flashes per second, thus providing an alert that the channel has experienced a prior loop failure condition.
+The Detect / Fail LED flashes in a red state to provide an indication of either a current or prior out of tolerance (loop failure) condition.
+A flash rate of three 50 millisecond flashes followed by a single 700 millisecond flash indicates that a current open loop or shorted loop failure condition or an inductance change condition of greater than $\pm 25\%$ exists.
+If the loop self heals, the channel will resume operation in a normal manner except that the Detect / Fail LED will begin to flash at a rate of three 50 millisecond flashes per second, thus providing an alert that the channel has experienced a prior loop failure condition.